 The one thing you should do, is to request a copy of each of the inspection reports and title search reports as they become available.
 Do not to wait until the last minute to review these reports.
 Read them over carefully and ask any questions well before your closing date.
 You may have requested a building inspection be performed on the property.
 Read it over carefully and be sure you understand everything listed in the report before signing your approval.
 Although typically a lender will not require a building inspection report, most buyers ask to have one performed.
 The lender will require a copy of the pest inspection report and clear verification from the pest inspector.
 Your closing agent will coordinate the proper insurance endorsements with your insurance agent.
 Your lender will require that they be listed as a “loss payee” on the policy and your insurance agent together with your escrow officer will handle that for you.

 The purchase agreement which you signed with the seller will specify who is responsible for the costs at closing.
+Which party pays for the policy of title insurance can vary from state to state and is dictated by custom.
 Some costs will be shared between Buyer and Seller, while other costs will be divided between the two parties.
 Some costs, such as the loan fees and other specific Buyer costs will be the responsibility of the Buyer alone.
 You will have been given an Estimate of Closings Costs when you applied for your loan, which will spell out the costs associated with your loan.
 In order that there are no surprises, your closing agent will notify you with the exact amount of money you will need to bring to the closing to cover the down payment and any other funds necessary to close the loan.